IRPsimp/packeto/README.md

-# packeto
-A simple x86 PE packer implementation made in MASM.
+A simple x86 PE packer implementation made in FASM.

 Encrypts the text section using a xor key and stores it later in the PE File Header timestamp for decryption, also prints a MessageBox upon executable opening.